chanstst/technical_analysis/README.md

 ## Further development
 Users are advised to apply different trading strategies based on the stock price and volume data, in order shortlist the stocks to be on watch.
+Please refer to "sample_charts.md" for more examples

+## References
+- yfinance library - for crawling yahoo finance website and parsing the html into data
+- aastocks.com - for giving the inspiration of stock chart formatting

 ## Folder Organization